danieloverbeck/danieloverbeck.github.io/README.md

   (with Johannes Gallé, Rodrigo Oliveira, Nadine Riedel and Edson Severnini)<br />
   <b> <i> UNU-WIDER grant (USD 10,000) </i> </b> </summary>

-This paper provides the first comprehensive evidence on how firms in emerging economies respond to carbon taxation.
-Using detailed administrative data, we study the announcement and implementation of South Africa’s 2019 carbon tax—a potential trailblazer for other developing countries with limited state capacity amid the global expansion of carbon pricing.
+This paper provides the first comprehensive evidence on how firms in an emerging economy respond to carbon taxation in the context of an early-phase policy, highlighting how firms adjust when incentives are modest but signals about future regulation are strong.
+We study the announcement and early implementation of South Africa's 2019 carbon tax using detailed administrative firm-level data from 2011-2021.
+Employing a matched difference-in-differences design and event-study models, we trace dynamic firm responses.
 Contrary to concerns that carbon taxes might hinder growth or employment, we find no negative effects on firm performance or jobs.
-Firms facing higher effective tax rates increased activity following the tax’s announcement, four years before implementation, likely reflecting the resolution of regulatory uncertainty and efforts to mitigate stranded asset costs.
-While we find no measurable reduction in emissions — likely due to this anticipatory behavior—our results suggest that carbon taxation can be implemented without harming economic outcomes, even in the short term and in low- and middle-income settings.
+Leveraging variation in firms' exposure to the tax through temporary tax-free allowances, we find that firms facing higher \textit{effective} tax rates increased sales, employment, capital, and capital depreciation in anticipation of the policy, reflecting resolution of regulatory uncertainty and adjustments to mitigate stranded asset risks.
+While we detect no measurable reduction in emissions - likely due to anticipatory behavior - the results show that early-phase carbon pricing can shape firm behavior without harming economic outcomes, even in low- and middle-income settings.

 </details>
 <a href="https://www.nber.org/papers/w34406" target="_blank">[NBER Working Paper] </a>